 Trump White House Staff Payroll Nearly $36 Million And Top-Heavy

 Chief strategist Steve Bannon and chief of staff Reince Priebus will both make $179,700 this year for their work at the White House, but they aren't the only ones.

 A new list of White House staff salaries released by the Trump administration (as required annually by Congress) reveals 22 people make the same top salary.
 Eighteen more earn $165,000 a year, making the Trump administration's payroll top-heavy compared to the Obama administration.

-There are currently 377 White House office staff in the Trump administration, about a hundred fewer than were on the Obama payroll in 2016.
-And, by way of comparison, coverage of Obama's 2009 report listed 487 staffers in his first year.

 Loading...